teald/porchlight/paper.md

 ## Scientific Modelling

-There are an enormous number of scientific models, ranging in size and niche, and often coupling them together provides useful insight neither could provide alone.
+There are an enormous number of scientific models, ranging in size and niche, and coupling them together often provides useful insight neither could alone.
 While the intricacies of coupling can be complex, `porchlight` identifies several typical patterns it seeks to manage:
 + **"I/O" Coupling**: Converting the output of one program to the input of another, and vice-versa.
 + **Data Coupling**: Instances of data are modified by different programs.